ezEngine/docs/docs/tools/archivetool.md

 # ArchiveTool

 The ArchiveTool is used to create or extract `.ezArchive` files.
-Archives are similar to zip files, they contain all the files in a folder, using compression. ezArchive files can be mounted at runtime as [data directories (TODO)](../projects/data-directories.md).
+Archives are similar to zip files, they contain all the files in a folder, using compression. ezArchive files can be mounted at runtime as [data directories](../projects/data-directories.md).

 ## ezArchive Format